-You know I'm not a huge fan of Las Vegas or celebrity chefs.
+You know I’m not a huge fan of Las Vegas or celebrity chefs.
 Having eaten at restaurants owned by Emeril and Bobby Flay, I always left less than impressed.
-But a recent business trip to Vegas brought me to Gordon Ramsay's Steak located in the Paris Las Vegas casino.
+But a recent business trip to Vegas brought me to Gordon Ramsay’s Steak located in the Paris Las Vegas casino.
 And wow, did he knock it out of the park!
-I'm not a huge steak-house fan, I feel they are over-priced for what you get and Steak is no different.
-But the execution and service makes the price-tag all the more bearable!
+I’m not a huge steak-house fan, I feel they are over-priced for what you get and Steak is no different.
+But the execution and service makes the price-tag all the more worth if, here.

 Out in front of Steak you’ll get a taste of what the place is all about.
 A hostess stand with young leggy women all dressed in black.
 Reminds me of the old 80’s video from Robert Palmer, Addicted to Love.
 The entrance to Steak is supposed to represent the Chunnel linking Paris to London, very cool!
 Step through the industrial circular entrance into the crimson lounge area.
 Lots of black, red, a bit modern a bit minimalistic.
 Overhead there’s a Union Jack on the ceiling accented with a red-lit, sculpture, I’m pretty certain that the color red is supposed to stimulate the appetite, let’s eat!
 Staff in front is again, mostly young ladies wearing sheer black tops, seamed stockings presenting a bit of a old-school Brit look.